kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/Biblical Support.md

  - The effectual fervent (the word "energetic" encapsulates both terms; gr. "energeo") prayer of a righteous man availeth much.

-From all this we see that developing the faith to affect plants is merely step 1 of a journey of which the destiny is love.
+From all this, we see that developing the faith to affect plants is merely step 1 of a journey of which the destiny is love.
 Stated another way, it will be very unbecoming, even ugly, for a person to exercise faith, yet not be intending to love other people.

 We also see that energy behind faith will make that faith produce greater results.